-ATTENTION: I am longer accepting new clients for the remainder of 2019.
+ATTENTION: I am no longer accepting new clients for the remainder of 2019.
+Please sign up for the 2020 waiting list below!

-If you are unable to attend a your free consultation, please make sure you cancel at least 24 hours beforehand.
-Otherwise, you will be charged a $75 fee.
-Card information is required at the time of scheduling a consultation to cover this in the event it occurs.
+You will receive an appointment confirmation email once your consultation request is accepted.
+If you are unable to attend your free consultation, please make sure you cancel at least 24 hours beforehand.
+You may cancel via the client portal link you received in your initial appointment confirmation email; you may also call, text, or email email@example.com to cancel.
+Otherwise, you will be charged a non-refundable $75 no show fee.
+Card information is required at the time of scheduling a consultation to cover the cost of the no show fee.
+But you’re free to reschedule your consultation at any time.

 Cancelling your consultation at least 24 hours before your scheduled consultation, gives me a chance to contact the people who may have wanted a free consultation this week but couldn’t get in.